 1885 Troops including George Taylor Denison III leave West Toronto Junction on the Canadian Pacific Railway to fight Louis Riel and the Metis.
 Denison declares Conservatives a “government of land sharks” but fights anyway.
 Riel is executed and the Metis lands confiscated.

-1887 Village of West Toronto Junction incorporated, railways drive industrialization from Lake Ontario to Malton.
+1887 Village of West Toronto Junction incorporated, railways lead to industrialization from Lake Ontario to Malton.

 1891 Dennis Avenue Public School opens